mkaramuk/peerBench/py/outline.md

 - Each of the validators need to have a place to store all of their API keys for each provider. [can start as env variables but later needs to be some KMS  ]
 - Validator registration simply to connect their public key to an organizations  email or domain.
 - Validators decide which providers they want to test this is a simple config.
 It's a human decision to test people
+- Validator must have the ability to upload scored resposnes.
+(The validator will have their employees score each resposne in excel or google sheets  ).
+The evaluation defines how to aggregate the scores per prompt simple Average or Accuracy or more compelx BLUE score is determined by the Evaluation spec.
 - SDK  helps produce  signed evlaution publications in schema example_evaluation_test_stream_publication.yaml  (these should be submitted within 7 days of the prompt or how ever long the Evaluation Stream stipulates)

 # Centralized Information aggregation server